 The Doctor of Philosophy is a research degree.
 It signifies that the recipient is able to conduct independent research and has both a broad basic knowledge of all areas of economics and a comprehensive knowledge of one area in particular.
 The Ph.D. program equips its graduates with modern economic techniques, enabling them to take leadership positions in economic research in the academic, business, and government worlds.

 The Department of Economics has risen to prominence in recent years by attracting internationally renowned scholars to its faculty and by carefully selecting its student body.
 There are many reasons to believe that we can offer students an outstanding intellectual environment.
 Seven members of our department are Fellows of the Econometric Society, and one is a Nobel Laureate.
 Many currently serve or have served on the editorial boards of major journals, including the American Economic Review, Econometrica, the Review of Economic Studies, and the Journal of Economic Theory.
-Perhaps most significantly, the department placed third in the Tilburg University ranking of economics departments.
+Perhaps most significantly, the department placed among the top ten in the Tilburg University ranking of economics departments.

 Admission to graduate studies in economics is limited to students of outstanding promise.
 All applicants must take the general Graduate Record Examination (GRE), which is administered by the Educational Testing Service, Princeton, N.J.
 08540.
 All international students must take the TOEFL (Test of English as a Foreign Language) examination.
 Exceptions to this rule include students who attended English speaking college-level institutions.
 Students from English speaking countries, such as the U.K. or Ireland are also exempt from taking the TOEFL exam.